broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 All withdrawals that exceeds limits will be stuck in `Waiting for approve` state.
 In that case admin key is used to approve this withdrawal.

-1. Admin calls approve pending withdraw in `Solana` `Token Proxy` program, transferring payload.
+1. Admin calls approve pending withdraw in `Solana` `Token Proxy` program.
 2. `Token proxy` checks existence of withdraw account, relays confirmations, state.
 3. `Token proxy` checks admin key for correctness.
 4. `Token proxy` changes state to `Pending` for withdrawal.